Health and welfare Global health

 Literature review: Sexual and reproductive health and rights of girls with disabilities

-We will carry out a literature review on sexual and reproductive health and rights (SRHR) of girls with disabilities.
+We carried out a literature review on sexual and reproductive health and rights (SRHR) of girls with disabilities.

 MICROFIBRE: Evaluating the fate, effects and mitigation measures for microplastic fibre pollution in aquatic environments